 Costs incurred in the preliminary stages of development are expensed as incurred and included in research and development expense in the consolidated statements of operations.
 Once an application has reached the development stage, internal and external costs, if direct and incremental, are capitalized until the software is substantially complete and ready for its intended use.
 Capitalization ceases upon completion of all substantial testing performed to ensure the product is ready for its intended use.
 The Company also capitalizes costs related to specific upgrades and enhancements of internal-use software when it is probable that the expenditures will result in additional functionality.
 Maintenance and training costs are expensed as incurred.
 Capitalized internal-use software costs are recorded as part of intangible assets and are amortized on a straight-line basis over the estimated useful life of the software.
-The Company does not capitalize pilot projects and projects for which it believes that the future economic benefits are less than probable.
 The Company tests these assets for impairment whenever events or circumstances occur that could impact their recoverability.
+For the year ended December 31, 2020 and 2019, the Company recorded \$1.4 million and \$0 of impairment loss, respectively, related to software development costs for internal use.